 Bring only the materials that an instructor has allowed for a given test.

 Lockers are available to store your personal belongings while you are testing.
 You must claim your items and return the key immediately following your test.
-If the key is missing, your property will be turned over to you only after you locate and return the missing key or submit an official report with ACC Police.

 Water or restroom breaks are not allowed.

 Children are not allowed to accompany a student into the testing room.
 Unattended children are not permitted at any campus location.

 The Testing Center can score an exam if an answer key is available.
 Once the test has been scored, it cannot be reviewed or examined again in the Testing Center.
 Contact your instructor for feedback information on the test items.